 Considering this, candidates need to focus on courses and certifications that provide them skills to function well in high-tech industries.

-In conclusion, it pays to upgrade your skills in order to adjust to the transforming industrial landscape.
+In conclusion, it pays to upgrade your skills in order to adjust to the transforming landscape.
 Any potential industrial maintenance technician who wants to succeed in it should upskill themselves accordingly.

 Josh is a partner at Maintenance Manager HQ.